PaladinCloud/CE/webapp/readme.md

 ### Setup Web app

-If you are doing this setup, menas you have already cloned the repository.
+If you are doing this setup, means you have already cloned the repository.

 Go to `webapp` folder from your terminal/console and run the following commands to install node and bower modules